-Does MSC have long-term Volunteer opportunities?
+Does Mustard Seed Communities have long-term Volunteer opportunities?

 No, at this time we unfortunately do not have the infrastructure to support individuals who wish to serve MSC in any capacity outside of the short-term group-based mission program.
-For individuals without a group, please see the question below regarding our annual open mission trips.

 Mustard Seed Communities is fully committed to ensuring the safety of the most vulnerable population to whom the organization ministers.